izzanrijal/reactnativestarter/README.md

   - `created_at` (TIMESTAMP)

 4️⃣ **Configure Supabase**:
-Add these variables to a `.env` file in your project’s root:
+Add these variables to a `.env` file in your project's root:
 ```bash
 EXPO_PUBLIC_SUPABASE_KEY=YOUR_SUPABASE_PUBLISHABLE_KEY
 SUPABASE_SERVICE_ROLE_KEY=YOUR_SUPABASE_SECRET_KEY